Chapter Nineteen: The Waiting God

 My hands began shaking as I realized it.
 That was how the Waiting God felt.
 I had resented the Blood God, just as it had.
 I had seen it as getting in my way, interfering with me.
 I would never be able to change the Waiting God if my own soul had the same judgments inside it.

 There was a great pain behind my eyes.
 I didn’t want this.
 I had been justified.
-Every part of my dislike for the Blood God was fully justified.
+Everything I felt about the Blood God was fully justified.
 But it didn’t matter how justified I was.
 If I kept fighting against it, the fighting would be part of me.
 And then the Waiting God would absorb that part of me.
 And then it would continue the cycle that had nearly killed us.

 If I wanted to win, I would have to do the opposite.
 Somehow, somehow, I would have to, to value the Blood God’s perspective.